bentonaw/MinimalAPIproject/README.md

 ### Connects a person to a new interest, if interest (by its title) already exists, it connects the person to said interest
 E.g: _{
-    "Title": "Sample Interest",
+    "title": "Sample Interest",
-    "Description": "Description of the interest",
+    "description": "Description of the interest",
 }_

 `POST /persons/{personId}/interests`